rafa-leao/d3_challenge/README.md

 - Install the requirements ```pip3 install -r requirements.txt```
 - Run the file ```app.py```

-Disclaimer: It is not supposed to be fast as light.
+Disclaimer: It is not supposed to be as fast as light.